-The application period for UChicago Biosciences programs starting in Autumn Quarter 2019 will open in early September 2018.
-Applicants are responsible for ensuring that all materials are submitted by the December 1 deadline.
-Our approach to evaluation of candidates is holistic; applications are reviewed as a whole.
+The application period for UChicago Biosciences programs starting in Autumn Quarter 2024 will open in September 2023.
+Applicants are responsible for ensuring that all materials are submitted by the November 30 deadline.
+Our approach to the evaluation of candidates is holistic; applications are reviewed as a whole.
 The admissions committee takes into consideration the entire application package, including submitted transcripts and scores, letters of recommendation, statement of purpose, and, especially, academic and research background.
 Evidence of a sound background in the applicant’s intended field of study is important, as are academic credentials suggesting that the applicant has the ability to successfully pursue advanced study and research.
 The University of Chicago recognizes that standardized test scores may not be good indicators of ability or potential for all candidates; submission of GRE scores is therefore optional.
 Previous research experience is considered a strong asset.
 Candidates are assessed in the context of the opportunities that have been available to them.
 Additional guidance to applicants is provided on our FAQ page.

 - All postsecondary education transcripts from which a degree was awarded